-After detailed analysis and review of the available alternatives, Alternative P has been identified as the Preferred Alternative for the Mid-States Corridor for the following reasons:
+After detailed analysis and review of the available alternatives, RPA P has been identified as the Preferred Alternative for the Mid-States Corridor for the following reasons:

 - 1) It produces the best combination of benefits associated with the defined goals for the project. - a.
 Most time saved from all key destinations (Core Goal 1) - b.
 Third best increase in access to labor force (Core Goal 1) - c.
 Most time saved for annual truck hours (Core Goal 2) - d.
 Most time saved from major multi-modal centers in Crane and Jasper (Core Goal 7) - 2) Although this alternative does not consistently produce the lowest impacts to environmental resources, it does produce the lowest impacts among Alternatives M, O and P. These three alternatives were considered to adequately address the project's Purpose and Need.
-While Alternatives B and C have lower impacts and costs, they also fail to adequately address the project's Purpose and Need. - 3) Alternative P has favorable ratings for several key impacts. - a.
-Wetlands It has the potential to produce the smallest impacts. - b.
+While Alternatives B and C have lower impacts and costs, they also fail to adequately address the project's Purpose and Need.
+This alternative is a refinement of Alternative P based upon comments on the DEIS. - 3) RPA P has favorable ratings for several key impacts. - a.
+Wetlands It has the potential to produce the smallest impacts of those alternatives which meet the project's Purpose and Need. - b.
 Karst Features No karst features are present along this corridor.

 Figure 5-1 highlights the Preferred Alternative in comparison to the other Build Alternatives within the Study Area.
-This Tier 1 decision will defer the selection of the facility type to Tier 2 to provide maximum flexibility with future design to balance impacts, costs and benefits.
+This Tier 1 decision will defer the selection of the facility type and Loogootee variation to Tier 2 to provide maximum flexibility with future design to balance impacts, costs and benefits.
 Chapter 6 - Environmental Commitments summarizes avoidance, minimization and mitigation efforts carried forward into the Tier 2 studies if the Preferred Alternative is identified as the Selected Alternative in the Final Environmental Impact Statement (FEIS)/Record of Decision (ROD).